elastic/enterprise-search-network-drive-connector/README.md

 Create a content source within Kibana:

 1. Navigate to **Enterprise Search** → **Workplace Search** → **Sources** → **Add Source** → **Custom Content Source**.
-2. Name your Content Source.
-Eg. Network Drives Connector
+2. Name your Content Source, (e.g. Network Drives Connector).
 3. Choose **Configure Network Drives Connector**.

 Record the ID of the new content source.
 This value is labeled *Source Identifier* within Kibana.
 Later, you will [configure the connector](#configure-the-connector) with this value.